asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 > "The only truly good comment is the comment you found a way not to write."
 >&mdash; _Robert Martin, Clean Code, page 55_

-Comments can be meaningful and beneficial but only after first trying to eliminate the need for the comment in the first place.
-The code is the truth, it is the only truth when determining what the software does.
+Comments can be beneficial but only after first trying to eliminate the need for the comment in the first place.
-Comments all too often are inaccurate, misleading, and developers struggle to keep comments up to date as the software changes over time.
+Comments all too often are inaccurate, misleading, and developers struggle to keep them in sync with the software.

 ##Unit Tests Instead of Comments
 To an extent I agree with Dave Thomas, Andy Hunt, and Robert Martin.